+ay Area Community Resources EED Project

+Broject Name EED Proiect

-GRANT APPLICANT INFORMATION ON Lead Agency Applicant Name Bay Area Community Resources Project Name SEED Project Requested Grant Amount \$533,250.00 Recommended Grant Amount \$533,250.00 Counties Served Contra Costa, Alameda, San Francisco Partner Organizations Contra Costa Family Justice Center ETP Summary Bay Area Community Resources (BACR) and partner organization, Contra Costa Family Justice Center (FJC), will provide micro-grants, entrepreneurial training, and technical assistance to SEED target populations to support them in starting or maintaining a small business in California.
-BACR and FJC will focus on general entrepreneurship training for undocumented Latinx immigrants' ages 18-30 who have been impacted by the justice system.
-Entrepreneurial training will be provided by BACR and covers the following topics: - Orientation: Program goals & expectations; getting to know the group. - Undocuhustle: Entrepreneurial mindset, busting myths about undocumented people's legal access to starting a business. - Ideas Generation: Methods to generate business ideas, incorporating socially responsible practices. - Market Research & Competition: Importance & methods of market research. - Target Market: Identifying your customer, creating value, and marketing. - Financials: Business economics & finances. - Pitching: Develop your pitch. - Legitimizing Your Business: Business structures, ITIN, asset protection.
-Training is interactive, draws on participants' life experiences, is hands-on, and goal focused.
-To accommodate all learning styles, BACR includes a variety of activities including games, group homework assignments lead to participants' development of a business plan, PowerPoint presentation, and business pitch - all of which are used in the trainees' micro-grant application.
+Requested Grant Amount \$5 533,250.00

+Recommended Grant Amount \$5 533,250.00

+Counties Served Co ontra Costa, Alameda, San Francisco

+Partner Organizations Co ontra Costa Family Justice Center

+ETP Summary ETP Summary Transa ay Area Community Resources (BACR) and partner rganization, Contra Costa Family Justice Center (FJC), will rovide micro-grants, entrepreneurial training, and technical sistance to SEED target populations to support them in starting rmaintaining a small business in California.
+BACR and FJC will cus on general entrepreneurship training for undocumented atinx immigrants' ages 18-30 who have been impacted by the stice system.
+Intrepreneurial training will be provided by BACR and covers the llowing topics: Orientation: Program goals & expectations; getting to know the oup.
+Undocuhustle: Entrepreneurial mindset, busting myths about ndocumented people's legal access to starting a business.
+Ideas Generation: Methods to generate business ideas, corporating socially responsible practices.
+Market Research & Competition: Importance & methods of arket research.
+Target Market: Identifying your customer, creating value, and arketing.
+Financials: Business economics & finances.
+Pitching: Develop your pitch.
+Legitimizing Your Business: Business structures, ITIN, asset rotection.

+homework assignments lead to participants' development of a business plan, PowerPoint presentation, and business pitch - all of which are used in the trainees' micro-grant application.
 Training materials are available in Spanish and English.
 In addition, training is led by trained bilingual/bicultural young adults who completed the SEED training themselves.
 After each cohort, participants and staff evaluate training; and BACR adjusts content/approach to respond to participants' needs.
 This cohort model creates a supportive training environment.
 BACR also provides make-up sessions and individualized learning for participants who are unable to make sessions due work, education, etc. Prior/Active Grant Information BACR has an active SEED1 grant for \$200,000 which is in good standing.
 To date they have invoiced for \$82,500 and expect to exhaust funding by the end of the contract term.